ArmandPhilippot/wordpress-theme-webpack/README.md

 5. Edit your `.env` file to suit your project.
 6. Launch `npm run init`
 7. You may want to relaunch `npm install` so that your `package-lock.json` contains the correct information.
+8. Execute `npm run build`: it creates the `style.css` file needed by WordPress to activate the theme.

 That's it!
 You can now start developing your theme.